mainul098/NinjaScala/README.md

 ### Scala in functional

 >Functions are first-class values in Scala.
 You can pass a function as arguments to other functiona, return them as results from functions, or store them in variables.
 You can also define a function inside other functions.

+# Basic Syntax

+### Define Variables
+>Two kinds of variables `val` and `var`. `val` can never be reassigned.
+A `var` in contrast can be re-assigned throughout its lifetime.

+`val msg:String = "I am a string"`

+Scala also support *type inference*, Scala's ability to figire out types you leave off.
+So, the below variable declation is also valid.

+`val msg1 = "I am a string too"`